coderefinery/git-intro/content/archaeology.md

 :::::

-:::{discussion}
-Discuss how these relatively trivial changes affect the annotation:
+:::{discussion} Discuss how these relatively trivial changes affect the annotation
 - Wrapping long lines of text/code into shorter lines
 - Auto-formatting tools such as `black`
 - Editors that automatically remove trailing whitespace